bashduude/bashduude.github.io/README.md

-First commit of my porfolio site =)
+My first commit on GitHub :)